kishisaka/sprinkler_controler/README.md

 ------------
 This is an automatic sprkinler controller that runs on an Intel® Edison.
 The sprinkler controller will automatically turns on and off the sprinkler system at times specified in the sprinker_times.json file.
-The controller will also go to weatherunderground.com to check the weather condition prior to running a sprinkler.
+The controller will also use Weather Underground to check the weather condition prior to running a sprinkler.
 If the weather condition contains the word "rain" the sprinker will not run at that time.
 The weather condition is updated every 30 minutes.